eibanez/wled-usermod-wizlights/readme.md

 # Controlling Wiz lights

-Enables controlling [WiZ](https://www.wizconnected.com/en/consumer/) lights that are part of the same network as the WLED controller.
+Enables controlling [WiZ](https://www.wizconnected.com/en/consumer/) lights that are part of the same network as the [WLED](https://kno.wled.ge/) controller.

 The mod takes the colors from the first few pixels and sends them to the lights.

+## Compilation

+Please refer to the [WLED documentation](https://kno.wled.ge/advanced/custom-features/#2-reference-it-locally-during-development) to include this mod in the compilation of WLED.

 ## Configuration